Wizcorp/node-pivotal/README.md

         iteration_length (int)          : Iteration length
         no_owner (boolean, optional)    : Does the project have an owner?
     }
-===pivotal.getMemberships : get the members of this projects
+### pivotal.getMemberships : get the members of this projects

 ref: https://www.pivotaltracker.com/help/api?version=v3#get_memberships

 arguments:
     projectId (int) : id of the project
-===pivotal.getMembership : get a single member of this projects
+### pivotal.getMembership : get a single member of this projects

 ref: https://www.pivotaltracker.com/help/api?version=v3#get_membership_info

 arguments:
     projectId (int)     : id of the project membershipId (int)  : id of the member
-===pivotal.addMembership : add a member to this projects
+### pivotal.addMembership : add a member to this projects

 ref: https://www.pivotaltracker.com/help/api?version=v3#add_membership